 Bear in mind that establishing a marketing plan for each channel doesn’t automatically mean you have an omnichannel marketing strategy.
 While both multi-channel and omnichannel strategies are meant to engage customers on more than one channel, multi-channel does so without creating a meaningful link between channels.
 Omnichannel marketing, on the other hand, aims to create a consistent customer journey where people can hop between channels and still enjoy the optimal experience that they expect.

 You can have amazing mobile marketing, engaging social media campaigns, and a well-designed website.
 But if they don’t work together, they don’t create an omnichannel experience for customers.
 Omnichannel marketing differs principally in its focus.
+Keep things consistent, for example you could try a tweet scheduler or other scheduling tools to reach higher number of audiences.

 Examples of omnichannel customer journeys: